What Is Walmart Marketplace? A Complete Guide

 • Third-party platform: Independent businesses sell through Walmart.com

-• Revenue model: Walmart collects fees on sales rather than charging listing fees
+• Revenue model: Walmart earns via referral fees, not listing fees

 Why Sell on Walmart Online Marketplace